Influence of Fermionic Dark Matter on the Structural and Tidal Properties of Neutron Stars: Introduction

 \section{Introduction}

-It is generally accepted that dark matter \mbox{constitutes} the bulk of the universe’s mass.
-However, its properties remain largely unknown.
-Observational evidences, such as the flat rotation curves of spiral galaxies \citep{sofue2001rotation}, gravitational lensing effects \citep{massey2010dark}, and the anisotropies in the cosmic microwave background \citep{hu2002cosmic}, strongly suggests the presence of dark matter.
-Several major experiments are actively investigating dark matter particles to uncover their characteristics, including XENON1T \citep{aprile2021search}, LUX-ZEPLIN (LZ)\citep{aalbers2023first}, and the China Dark Matter Experiment (CDEX)\citep{dai2022exotic}.Finding the exact nature of dark matter would mark a significant advancement in physics.
+Dark matter (DM) is widely recognized as comprising the majority of the universe's mass, yet its fundamental characteristics remain elusive.
+Multiple observational phenomena provide compelling evidence for DM's existence, including the flat rotation curves observed in spiral galaxies \citep{sofue2001rotation}, gravitational lensing observations \citep{massey2010dark}, and anisotrpies in the cosmic microwave background radiation \citep{hu2002cosmic}.
+Among the leading theoretical candidates for DM particles are Weakly Interacting Massive Particles (WIMPs), axions, and sterile neutrinos \citep{bertone2018new,bertone2018history}.
+Numerous major experimental collaborations, such as XENONIT \citep{aprile2021search}, LUX-ZEPLIN \citep{raaijmakers2019nicer}, and the China Dark Matter Experiment (CDEX) \citep{dai2022exotic}, are currently conducting searches to directly detect DM particles.
+Determining the precise identity and properties of DM would represent a major breakthrough in fundamental physics.

-Dark matter neither emits light nor interacts in ways that would produce light or any other form of electromagnetic radiation.
-It does not engage in interactions with itself or ordinary baryonic matter in addition to gravitational forces.
-Given the weakness of gravitational interactions, detecting dark matter through its gravitational effects on normal matter is exceptionally challenging.
-On cosmological scales, studying dark matter becomes more feasible because its gravitational effects are prominent over vast distances and within large structures, making it easier to detect.High-density areas, where both dark matter and visible matter are more concentrated, also provide strong gravitational fields that make the presence and effects of dark matter more noticeable.